Matt90hz/ObjectsMessenger/README.md

 }
 ```
 ### Implement a multichannel messenger
-Implement a multi channel `Messenger` does not differ much from the single channel.
-First implement `Messenger<TSender, TMessage>`.
+Implementing a multi-channel `Messenger` does not differ much from the single channel.
+First, implement `Messenger<TSender, TMessage>`.
 ```csharp
 public sealed class CurrentUSerPublisher : Messenger<UsersViewModel, User?>
 {